-Signicat having been approved as a qualified trust service provider (QTSP) according to the EU’s eIDAS regulation (Regulation (EU) 910/2014) spurs some reflections on what it means to be “qualified” and the trust services situation in Europe.
+Signicat has been approved as a qualified trust service provider (QTSP) according to the EU’s eIDAS regulation (Regulation (EU) 910/2014).
+This spurs some reflections on what it means to be “qualified” and the trust services situation in Europe.

 The eIDAS regulation has four parts: General provisions, electronic identification, trust services, and electronic documents.
 This blog post is only about trust services; the part where the “qualified” term is defined.
 However, note the importance of the very short part on electronic documents.
 This simply states that an electronic document shall not be denied legal effect solely on the grounds that it is in electronic form.
 A pre-requisite for electronic trust services is of course that electronic documents are accepted.
 This was not obvious in all European countries before eIDAS.

 eIDAS defines a closed set of trust services: